ShivamSaluja/Extract-Transform-Load/README.md

-<b>This repository can be used for the below purpose :</b>
+<b>This repository can be used to :</b>

-1: This repository code can be used to extract data from website weather.com and store it into a mySQL database.
+1: Extract data from website weather.com and store it into a mySQL database.

+and

 2: Extract data from mySQL in JSON format using PHP and draw Graphs.A sample graph in the repository (GraphofPinCodeVsTemp.png) is between pin code of cities of New York and temperature